The multi-port berth allocation problem with speed optimization: Exact methods and a cooperative game analysis: Cooperative game theory

 \section{Cooperative game theory}

 The MPBAP is based on a strong collaboration between carriers and port operators and some of them, especially carriers, may be reticent to take part in such a collaboration scheme.
 In order to convince them that this form of collaboration is beneficial for all of them, we define a cooperative game.
-The aim is to show that all stakeholders (i.e. carriers and terminals) can potentially benefit from a collaboration by distributing the overall savings efficiently.
-Our cooperative game is formed by a set of players $P = \{1,...,p\}$, which in this case correspond to the carriers owning the ships, and the \textit{characteristic function} $v(S)$ which measures the impact of a coalition of players $S\subseteq P$, in this case the impact is measured by the operational costs.
+The aim is to show that all stakeholders (i.e., carriers and terminals) can potentially benefit from a collaboration by distributing the overall {costs} efficiently.
+Our cooperative game is formed by a set of players {$\mathcal{P} = \{1,...,p\}$}, which in this case corresponds {to both the carriers owning the ships and the terminal operators of the ports visited by the ships.} The \textit{characteristic function} $\vartheta(S)$ measures the impact of a coalition of players $\mathcal{S}\subseteq \mathcal{P}$, which in this case is measured by the operational costs.
 The coalition formed by all players is known as the \textit{grand coalition}.
 It is normally assumed that the characteristic function satisfies:

-Equation (\ref{eq:void}) states that an empty coalition has a cost of zero, while equation (\ref{eq:supera}), known as \textit{superadditivity}, indicates that the costs of two separate coalitions $S,T \subseteq P$ cannot be better than when acting together.
-A solution to a cooperative game (i.e. \textit{imputation}) can be defined as $x = \{x_1,...,x_p\}$ where $x_i$ corresponds to the cost allocation of player $i$ in coalition $P$.
+Equation (\ref{eq:void}) states that an empty coalition has a cost of zero, while equation (\ref{eq:supera}), known as {\textit{subadditivity}}, indicates that the costs of two separate coalitions $\mathcal{S},\mathcal{T} \subseteq \mathcal{P}$ cannot be lower than when acting together.
+A solution to a cooperative game (i.e., \textit{imputation}) can be defined as $f = \{f_1,...,f_p\}$ where $f_i$ corresponds to the cost allocation of player $i$ in coalition $\mathcal{P}$.
 An imputation should satisfy the following conditions: